cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 Mnemonic with 1st account: cosmos17tvd4hcszq7lcxuwzrqkepuau9fye3dal606zf
 ```

-Keep this address for convenience, although CosmJs can always recalculate it from the mnemonic.
+Keep this address for convenience, although CosmJS can always recalculate it from the mnemonic.
 Privately examine the file to confirm it contains your 24 words.

 <HighlightBox type="warn">